-- 17 Biological monitoring is a way of estimating exposure by measuring the chemical agent or its - metabolites in a biological sample (usually urine, blood or breath).
-The advantage of biological - monitoring is that it integrates all routes and sources of exposure.
-It is therefore a - 20 complementary approach to air monitoring and is particularly useful for chemical agents with a - 21 'skin' notation or where control of exposure relies on personal respiratory protection - 22 equipment, where air monitoring alone may not give a complete picture of exposure (SCOEL - 23 2017, EU-OSHA 2016, HSE 1997, MAK 2018). - 24 Information on validated biomonitoring methods of the workers' internal exposure needs to be - 25 given when a BLV or BGV is proposed.
-The information should describe the chemical agent - 26 (e.g. the substance of interest or a relevant metabolite) and the biological matrix (e.g. blood, - 27 urine or exhaled breath) and any known interferences of the analytical method.
-This - 28 information serves to describe the feasibility to monitor the internal exposure to the given - 29 chemical agent to detect the BLV or BGV concentration. - The biomonitoring method should be able to detect concentrations well below (e.g. 0.1 times) - 31 the BLV.
-In case the biomarker is detected also in the biological tissues of the general - 32 population, and especially in the case of bioaccumulative substances, the biomonitoring - 33 method should be able to detect the levels below the BGV concentrations (or established 90th - 34 /95th percentiles of the general population levels).
-In the case of substances, which BLV levels - 35 are very close to general population 95th percentile levels there might be a need to make e.g. - 36 pairwise comparisons (comparing pre-shift values to post-shift values) to identify occupational - 37 exposure.
-In these cases the biomonitoring method should be able to detect even lower level - 38 than levels just below the BGV. - 40 In the absence of background exposure, or when background exposure is negligible, a BGV - 41 may be set at the limit of quantification, in which case the limit of detection should be as low - 42 as technically and practically possible. - Potentially suitable analytical methods can be found in the literature, but require an in-house - 44 validation, a good source of validated methods is available from the German MAK Commission
+Biological monitoring is a way of estimating exposure by measuring the chemical agent or its metabolites in a biological sample (usually urine, blood or breath).
+The advantage of biological monitoring is that it integrates all routes and sources of exposure.
+It is therefore a complementary approach to air monitoring and is particularly useful for chemical agents with a 'skin' notation or where control of exposure relies on personal respiratory protection equipment, where air monitoring alone may not give a complete picture of exposure (SCOEL 2017, EU-OSHA 2016, HSE 1997, MAK 2018).

+Information on validated biomonitoring methods of the workers' internal exposure needs to be given when a BLV or BGV is proposed.
+The information should describe the chemical agent (e.g. the substance of interest or a relevant metabolite) and the biological matrix (e.g. blood, urine or exhaled breath) and any known interferences of the analytical method.
+This information serves to describe the feasibility to monitor the internal exposure to the given chemical agent to detect the BLV or BGV concentration.

+The biomonitoring method should be able to detect concentrations well below (e.g. 0.1 times) the BLV.
+In case the biomarker is detected also in the biological tissues of the general population, and especially in the case of bioaccumulative substances, the biomonitoring method should be able to detect levels below the BGV concentrations (or established 90th /95th percentiles of the general population levels).
+In the case of substances which BLV levels are very close to general population 95th percentile levels, there might be a need to make for example, pairwise comparisons (comparing pre-shift values to post-shift values) to identify occupational exposure.

+In the absence of background exposure, or when background exposure is negligible, a BGV may be set at the limit of quantification, in which case the limit of detection should be as low as technically and practically possible.

-- (Commission for the Investigation of Health Hazards of Chemical Compounds in the Work 1 - Area)23 (SCOEL 2017).
-2
+Potentially suitable analytical methods can be found in the literature, but require an in-house validation, a good source of validated methods is available from the German MAK Commission (Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area)24 (SCOEL 2017).